 When I was Etna side, I was in the rural area of Randazzo which is a tiny village of 10,000 inhabitants at the foot of Mt.
 Etna.
 I found it to be a great base for visiting Etna wineries and towns like Bronte.

-I stayed at extremely cute B&B Parco Statella suggested by Brittany which I highly recommend to anyone looking for a rural base in the Etna area should you be planning winery and food producer visits.
+I stayed at extremely cute B&B Parco Statella which I highly recommend to anyone looking for a rural base in the Etna area should you be planning winery and food producer visits.
 The only drawback was spotty wifi but you should be busy enough to where you don’t notice.

 Staying in Randazzo afforded me the ability to escape the madness of city life and taste a slice of everyday country life outside the city, which was a much needed recluse.
 Florence has become unbearable in the sheer number of feet stomping the fragile grounds.